rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_1/exercise_1.md

   })
 }
 ```

-4. TERMINAL: Install webpack JavaScript package:

-        yarn add webpack

 Note that this may take a few minutes to complete.

-5. TERMINAL: Execute the following command to package the JavaScript code:
+4. TERMINAL: Execute the following command to package the JavaScript code:

         yarn build

-6. R CONSOLE: Execute the commands in ./dev/run_dev.R and then enter text into
+5. R CONSOLE: Execute the commands in ./dev/run_dev.R and then enter text into
 the textbox (which is a placeholder for the JavaScript code we are going to write).
 You should see something like the following: